sanity-io/visual-editing/packages/svelte-loader/README.md

 ```

 > [!NOTE]
-> Note that if your app needs to support multiple `handle` functions, you can use SvelteKit's [sequence function](https://kit.svelte.dev/docs/modules#sveltejs-kit-hooks-sequence).
+> If your app needs to support multiple `handle` functions, you can use SvelteKit's [sequence function](https://kit.svelte.dev/docs/modules#sveltejs-kit-hooks-sequence).

 ### Update types